cockroachdb/docs/v21.1/make-queries-fast.md

 ---
-title: Optimize Query Performance
+title: Optimize Statement Performance
-summary: How to make your queries run faster during application development
+summary: How to make your statements run faster during application development
 toc: true
 ---

-This page provides an overview for optimizing query performance in CockroachDB.
+This page provides an overview for optimizing statement performance in CockroachDB.
 To get good performance, you need to look at how you're accessing the database through several lenses:

-- [SQL query performance](#sql-query-performance): This is the most common cause of performance problems, and where most developers should start.
+- [SQL statement performance](#sql-statement-performance): This is the most common cause of performance problems, and where most developers should start.
 - [Schema design](#schema-design): Depending on your SQL schema and the data access patterns of your workload, you may need to make changes to avoid creating "hotspots".
 - [Cluster topology](#cluster-topology): As a distributed system, CockroachDB requires you to trade off latency vs. resiliency.
 This requires choosing the right cluster topology for your needs.

 {{site.data.alerts.callout_info}}
-If you aren't sure whether SQL query performance needs to be improved on your cluster, see [Identify slow queries](query-behavior-troubleshooting.html#identify-slow-statements).
+If you aren't sure whether SQL statement performance needs to be improved on your cluster, see [Identify slow statements](query-behavior-troubleshooting.html#identify-slow-statements).
 {{site.data.alerts.end}}

 ## SQL statement performance